 (a) Any person required to obtain a FOG Wastewater Discharge Permit shall complete and file with the District prior to commencing discharges, an application on a form prescribed by the District.
 Applicants for FOG Wastewater Discharge Permits shall complete an application form available at the District's office.

-The District's FOG Control Program General Permit Conditions shall be obtained from the District office or on the District's website at , and reviewed by the Applicant prior to the submittal of plans.
-The applicable FOG Wastewater Discharge Permit fees as set forth in Exhibit B, Schedule of Rates and Charges, shall accompany the application.
+The District's FOG Control Program General Permit Conditions shall be obtained from the District office or on the District's website, and reviewed by the Applicant prior to the submittal of plans.
+The applicable FOG plan check fees as set forth in Exhibit B, Schedule of Rates and Charges, shall accompany the application.
 The General Permit Conditions must also be met.

 - (b) The applicant shall submit two (2) copies of all drawings for review.
-All drawings shall include the following: - (1) North arrow. - (2) Scale size. - (3) User name and address. - (4) Drawing name and drawing number. - (5) Date drawn or revised. - (6) Name of drafter and person approving drawing. - (c) Applicant will be required to submit site plans, floor plans, mechanical and plumbing plans, and details to show all sewer locations and connections, FOG control device, grease interceptor or other pretreatment equipment and appurtenances by size, location, and elevation for evaluation.
+All drawings shall include, but not be limited to the following:

+- (1) North arrow.

+- (2) Scale size.

+- (3) User name and address.

+- (4) Drawing name and drawing number.

+- (5) Date drawn or revised.

+- (6) Name of drafter and person approving drawing.

+- Applicant will be required to submit site plans, floor plans, kitchen (c) plans, mechanical and plumbing plans, and details to show all sewer locations and connections, FOG control device, grease interceptor or other pretreatment equipment and appurtenances by size, location, and elevation for evaluation.
 Applicant may be required to submit a schematic drawing of the grease control device, grease interceptor or other pretreatment equipment, piping and instrumentation diagram, and wastewater characterization report.
-District review of plan submittals will include, among other requirements, the prohibitions specified in Section 7.11.3.2 and the requirements specified in Section 7.11.6.8 and Section 7.11.6.9.
-The review of the plans and procedures shall in no way relieve Applicant of the responsibility of modifying the facilities or procedures in the future, as necessary to produce an acceptable discharge, and to meet the requirements of this Section 7.11 or any requirements of other Regulatory Agencies. - (3) FOG Wastewater Discharge Permit.
-A FOG Wastewater Discharge Permit may contain any of the following conditions or limits: - (a) Limits on discharge of FOG and other priority pollutants. - (b) Requirements for proper operation and maintenance of grease interceptors and other grease control devices. - (c) Grease interceptor maintenance frequency and schedule. - (d) Requirements for implementation of best management practices and installation of adequate grease interceptor and/or grease control device.
+District review of plan submittals will include, among other requirements, the prohibitions specified in Section 7.13.3(2) and the requirements specified in Section 7.13.6(8) and Section 7.13.6(9).
+The review of the plans and procedures shall in no way relieve Applicant of the responsibility of modifying the facilities or procedures in the future, as necessary to produce an acceptable discharge, and to meet the requirements of this Section 7.13 or any requirements of other Regulatory Agencies.

+(3) FOG Wastewater Discharge Permit.
+A FOG Wastewater Discharge Permit may contain any of the following conditions or limits:

+- (a) Limits on discharge of FOG and other priority pollutants. - (b) Requirements for proper operation and maintenance of grease interceptors and other grease control devices. - (c) Grease interceptor maintenance frequency and schedule. - (d) Requirements for implementation of best management practices and installation of adequate grease interceptor and/or grease control device.

-- (e) Requirements for maintaining and reporting status of best management practices. - (f) Requirements for maintaining and submitting logs and records, including wastehauling records and waste manifests. - (g) Requirements to self-monitor. - (h) Requirements for the permittee to construct, operate and maintain, at its own expense, FOG control device and sampling facilities. - (i) Additional requirements as otherwise determined to be reasonably appropriate by the FOG Control Program Manager to protect the District's system or as specified by other Regulatory Agencies. - (j) Other terms and conditions, which may be reasonably applicable to ensure compliance with this Section 7.11. - (4) FOG Wastewater Discharge Permit Fee.
-The FOG Wastewater Discharge Permit fee shall be paid by the applicant in the amount set forth in Exhibit B, Schedule of Rates and Charges.
-Payment of permit fees must be received by the District prior to issuance of either a new permit or a renewed permit.
-A permittee shall also pay any delinquent invoices for sewer, service, fines or penalties in full prior to permit renewal.
+- (e) Requirements for maintaining and reporting status of best management practices. - (f) Requirements for maintaining and submitting logs and records, including waste hauling records and waste manifests. - (g) Requirements to self-monitor. - (h) Requirements for the permittee to construct, operate and maintain, at its own expense, FOG control device and sampling facilities. - (i) Additional requirements as otherwise determined to be reasonably appropriate by the District to protect the District's systems or as specified by other Regulatory Agencies. - (j) Other terms and conditions, which may be reasonably applicable to ensure compliance with this Section 7.13.

+(4) FOG Wastewater Discharge Permit Fee.
+The initial FOG Wastewater Discharge Permit fee shall be paid by the applicant in the amount set forth in Exhibit B, Schedule of Rates and Charges.
+Payment of permit fees must be received by the District prior to plan approval and issuance of a new permit.
+All ongoing FOG permit and program fees shall be assessed through the monthly sewer service charges associated with the Food Service Establishment or property owner.

-(5) Duration; Modification of Terms and Conditions; Renewal
+(5) Permit Transferability, Duration; Modification of Terms and